Getting your first underwater DSLR / Mirrorless

 There are quite a few relevant accessories: Focus lights, wet lenses, filters, lens holders, viewfinder, straps, handles and more.

 Even if you got a flat port with a dedicated macro lens such as the 100mm or 60mm, you can further improve your magnification using a wet macro lens.
-Macro lenses such as the Subsee +5 and +10, the Nauticam Super Macro Converter or Inon UCL-165 are quite common and can be fitted via special adapters, depending on your port.
+Macro lenses such as the Kraken KRL-05s, the Nauticam Super Macro Converter or Inon UCL-165 are quite common and can be fitted directly or via special adapters, depending on your port.
 Note that you cannot attach filters or wet lenses to dome ports!

 Viewfinders & Monitors